-Pleasant Ridge Waldorf School uses the Parental Financial Commitment (PFC) process to meet the financial needs of the school.
+Pleasant Ridge Waldorf School uses the Participation & Financial Commitment (PFC) process to meet the financial needs of the school.
 This annual process involves the Board of Directors and the Finance Committee setting:

 - A Parental Fundraising Project.
 Each parent is asked to participate in this fundraising project (usually a raffle) at a $500 per parent level or provide the equivalent income.

 - A tuition adjustment process for those unable to pay the full tuition amount.

 - A balanced budget for the next school year.